benhosmer/Omega/README.md

 Readme for Omega Base Theme global.css

-This is intended to make subtheming using the Omega Theme system quicker by creating a global.css file located within the example/css directory with commonly used and overidden values.
+This is intended to make subtheming using the Omega Theme system quicker by creating a global.css file located within the example/css directory with commonly used and overridden values.

 The colors are meant to be replaced but serve as a visual reference to orient you to the locations of the various zones and wrappers.